lolloberga/Recommendation_System_KRED/README.md

 - List of entities in the Title
 - List of entities in the Abstract

-In turn, each entity should be characterized by:
+Each entity is characterized by:
 - Label, which the entity is associated to
 - Type of entity, such as person, object ecc.
 - WikidataId of the label